pavelvasev/38parrots/examples/reachable-set/3-tracks-for-reachable-set-and-point.md

 ---
-The listed serie of tasks and core visualization techniques were provided by V.S.
+The listed serie of tasks and core visualization techniques were provided by **V.S.
 Patsko and A.A.
-Fedotov from N.N.
-Krasovksii Institue of Mathematics and Mechanics of the Ural's branch of Russian Academy of Sciences, http://sector3.imm.uran.ru/index_eng.html The investigation and conversion to CinemaScience 38parrot's 3d artifacts were performed by P.A.
+Fedotov** from N.N.
+Krasovksii Institute of Mathematics and Mechanics of the Ural's branch of Russian Academy of Sciences, http://sector3.imm.uran.ru/index_eng.html

+The investigation and conversion to CinemaScience 38parrot's 3d artifacts were performed by P.A.
 Vasev, http://www.cv.imm.uran.ru